Click here for information on the My Vote Wisconsin Website

 Click here to see information on where to find unofficial election night results

-Provisional Ballots Issued for the April 2, 2024 Spring Election*
+Provisional Ballots Issued for the November 5, 2024 General Election*

 Town of Florence